 In the 2019-20 season, Sophia sang as Contessa Almaviva in an excerpt of Le nozze di Figaro with the Curtis Symphony Orchestra under the baton of Maestro Yannick Nézet-Séguin.
-She was scheduled to sing Vitellia in La clemenza di Tito with the Curtis Opera Theatre, which was cancelled due to COVID-19.
 She also performed Knoxville: Summer of 1915 with the Main Line Symphony Orchestra, and continued to be a frequent performer in the Curtis Student Recital Series.

 In the summer of 2019, Sophia returned to the Aspen Music Festival, where she sang Mrs. Anderssen in A Little Night Music, as well as covered Contessa Almaviva in Le nozze di Figaro.
 In the 2018-19 season, Sophia sang Donna Elvira in Don Giovanni and Faith in Rene Orth’s Empty the House with the Curtis Opera Theatre, as well as performing with Curtis on Tour as part of the Nights of Classical Music at the Gennadius Library in Athens, Greece.